What's the Golden Ratio?

 When push comes to shove, this ratio provides the basic science you need to know when creating a beautiful composition.
 Because this is one key goal as a designer, right?
-To create clear and understandable layouts.
-Pages that are balanced, with harmonious proportion, which contain information that is easy to read and absorb.
-Illustration design that is fluid.
+To create clear and understandable layouts, pages that are balanced, and illustration design that is fluid.

 More specifically, here are some of the ways you can use the Golden Ratio proportion and the Golden Spiral to your advantage.